-in radius and become somewhat lower in average density (panel a in Fig. 2).
+After sink formation, the 'no-feedback' disk steadily grows in mass (Fig. 3) as angular momentum causes it to expand in radius and become somewhat lower in average density (panel a in Fig. 2).
 The disk growth is halted at nearly 2000 yr due to its gradual disruption through N-body dynamics of the sinks.
-One of the sinks is ejected at ~ 500 yr, after growing to only $\sim 1 \text{ M}{\odot}$.
+One of the sinks is ejected at ~ 500 yr, after growing to only ~ 1 M☉.
 The ejection occurs immediately following the merger of the two other sinks, at a time when the three sinks are close together in the center of the disk and subject to N-body dynamics.
 The sink accretes no more mass after its ejection.
-It initially moves in a direction perpendicular to the disk plane at $\sim 5 \text{ km s}^{-1}$ with respect to the disk center of mass, and the maximum distance between the two sinks approaches 3000 AU at approximately 2500 vr.
+It initially moves in a direction perpendicular to the disk plane at ~ 5 km s-1 with respect to the disk center of mass, and the maximum distance between the two sinks approaches 3000 AU at approximately 2500 yr.
 This increase in distance between the two sinks is mostly due to the motion of the main sink, however.
 In this N-body interaction, the main sink gains a larger velocity, initially moving with respect to the disk center of mass at $\sim 10 \text{ km s}^{-1}$.
 It travels parallel to the disk plane and pulls the disk along with it.
 The rapid motion of the main sink disrupts the high-density gas, which transforms from a disk structure to a more diffuse tidal tail, eventually causing the total measured disk mass to slightly decrease (Fig. 3).
 The rotational structure is also disturbed, as indicated by a peak in $\chi{\rm rad}$ when the sink is ejected.
 After approximately 3000 yr, the tidal tail begins to recompress, causing the dense gas to be more dominated by radially inward motion.
 This is indicated by the increase of $\chi{\rm rad}$ to ~ 1 as well as an increase in the average disk density (Fig. 2).

 From the solid red line in Figure 3, we also note a smooth early growth of hot dense gas over the first 1000 yr.
 This begins almost as soon as the first sink is formed, and the main sink thus provides an early source of heating.
-This occurs as the gravitational potential of the sink, which grows to > 10 $\rm M{\odot}$ in only 200 yr, heats the surrounding gas up to ~ 7000 K, or $c{\rm s} \simeq 7$ km s $^{-1}$ (Fig. 4), corresponding to approximately the virial temperature of the sink:
+This occurs as the gravitational potential of the sink, which grows to > 10 M☉ in only 200 yr, heats the surrounding gas up to ~ 7000 K, or $c{\rm s} \simeq 7$ km s-1 (Fig. 4), corresponding to approximately the virial temperature of the sink:

-$$T{

-m vir} \simeq {G M{

-m sink} m{

-m H} \over k{

-m B} r{

-m acc}} \simeq 10^4 \ {
+$$T{\rm vir} \simeq \frac{GM{\rm sink}m{\rm H}}{k{\rm B}r{\rm acc}} \simeq 10^4 \,\rm K. \tag{18}$$

-m K}.$$